pfheatwole/thesis/source/canopy_geometry.rst

   vector `c * C_c/s @ xhat` is essentially `<dx/dr, dy/dr, dz/dr>` (where `0
   <= r <= 1` is the parameter for choosing points along the chord).
 Applying
   `diag(r_x, r_y, r_z)` just scales them.

+  Another way to get the intuition: imagine the trailing edge.
+You know that by definition it is `c * xhat` from the leading edge.
+Now imagine a point at `0.5 * c * xhat`.
+It's some delta-x, delta-y, delta-z away from the LE.
+  These `r_x` etc are just scaling those deltas; there's no reason you're required to make use a different position on the chord since you can position the x, y, and z independently anyway.

 EXTRA